arkodexx/homes-com-parser/README.md

 # Homes.com parser
-Parsing with selenium-webdriver and fake_useragent for stability and following pagenation All info saving in file "houses.csv", you can rename it in script easily
+Parses data using Selenium WebDriver with Fake UserAgent for improved stability and automatic pagination handling.
+All data is saved to "houses.csv", which can be easily renamed in the script.